Financial Aid Terms

 Financial Need

-The difference between the student's cost of education and the student's expected family contribution.
+The difference between the student's cost of education and the student's aid index, determined by the FAFSA.

 Fixed Interest